HOW TO ENTER

 No. We only accept submissions using our online submission platform.

 No!
 Entering the Ocean Awareness Contest is completely free of charge.

 No. While many teachers assign the Ocean Awareness Contest as a school project, many participants also take part on their own with support from an adult sponsor.

 In addition to your submission files and your reflection, we will ask you for some personal information—including your name, email, and school—and contact information for an adult sponsor.
 It is important that you provide a valid email address so that we may contact you with essential information about the Ocean Awareness Contest or your submission (including award notifications).
 If you provide a school email address as your primary contact information, please provide an additional, alternative email address as well.

 WHO MAY ENTER

 Select the division based on your age at the time of entry.
 Students ages 11-14 are eligible for the Junior division; those ages 15-18 are eligible for the Senior division.
-If you are entering the Contest as a group of mixed age students, we suggest you enter the division based on the age of the student who will be the primary contact.
+If you are entering the Contest as a group of mixed-age students, we suggest you enter the division based on the age of the student who will be the primary contact.

 Yes!
-This is an international Contest and open to teenagers age 11-18 worldwide.
+This is an international Contest and open to teenagers ages 11-18 worldwide.

 If you are between 13 and 18 years of age, be sure to obtain your parent’s or legal guardian’s permission before you send any information about yourself (such as your name, email address, etc.) to Bow Seat or anyone else over the Internet.
 If you are under the age of 13, your parent or legal guardian must review, sign, and send a Parent/Guardian Consent Form as part of your submission.

 Yes!
 Please enter the division based on your age at the time of entry, and put “Homeschool” on the School Information page of the submission form.

 Yes!
 As long as your time enrolled in high school and the current Contest overlap, then you are eligible to enter.
 Please choose the age division according to your age at the time of entry.